Teoscar Hernández Player Props: Mariners vs. Astros

-The Seattle Mariners and Teoscar Hernandez (.375 slugging percentage over his past 10 games, including one homer), battle starter Framber Valdez and the Houston Astros at Minute Maid Park, Thursday at 8:10 PM ET.
+The Seattle Mariners and Teoscar Hernandez (.385 slugging percentage over his past 10 games, including one homer), battle starting pitcher Hunter Brown and the Houston Astros at Minute Maid Park, Friday at 8:10 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Giants.
+In his last game he had a hitless performance (0-for-3) against the Astros.

 Teoscar Hernández Game Info & Props vs. the Astros